GrayGirling/FTL/doc/markdown/FTL-spec.md

 which will print out the squares from 0 to 4.

-Such a definition is not required, however, since the standard environment in FTL includes an "for" function which takes an environment and a closure value as an argument and applies each binding in the environment to the closure value.
+Such a definition is not required, however, since the standard environment in FTL includes a "for" function which takes an environment and a closure value as an argument and applies each binding in the environment to the closure value.